-In an October 2019 opinion, the Ninth Circuit issued a surprising remand of the District Court’s ruling that the six-word phrase at issue (“Playas Gon’ play/Haters Gon’ hate”) had sufficient originality to be copyrightable.
-On this ground, the district court dismissed the plaintiffs’ case for failure to state a claim.
+In an October 2019 opinion, the Ninth Circuit issued a surprising remand of the District Court’s ruling that the six-word phrase at issue (“Playas Gon’ play/Haters Gon’ hate”) was insufficiently original to be copyrightable.
+It was on these grounds that the district court had dismissed the plaintiffs’ case for failure to state a claim.
 The Ninth Circuit thought otherwise and ruled that the question of sufficient originality was a factual finding that a jury should decide.
 Are low standards for meeting the threshold of originality falling futher?

 Updated Comment by Awani Kelkar

 With a brief (below) containing significant references to the District Court judgement that it challenges, plaintiffs Sean Hall and Nathan Butler now pursue before the Ninth Circuit the originality, and copyrightability, of their lyrics for “Playas Gon’ Play”.
 The lower court’s skeptical opinion on those issues held that “the allegedly infringing lyrics are short phrases that lack the modicum of originality and creativity required for copyright protection.”